man at computer on phone

 What you don’t know can hurt you

-Be proactive on this one.
-Credit reports containing errors will cost you financially and personally.
+Be proactive here.
+Credit reports that contain errors will cost you financially and personally.

 Request reports annually